wavenumber-eng/bunny_build/README.md

 ## Current state

 - bunny_build can currently recreate the EZH/SmartDMA "Camera Generator".
-The camera generator code was for the MCX (and LPC55).  bunny_build can input the same code and generator the samy binary blob.
+The camera generator code was for the MCX (and LPC55).  bunny_build can input the same code and generate the same binary blob.
 We need more test cases and to validate that all instructions are generated correctly.

-- there are a few simple IO output tests cases to demonstrate simple programs
+- There are a few simple IO output tests cases to demonstrate simple programs

-- we have some goto etst cases that all appear to function well.  (this was an issue from the previoud macro approach)
+- we have some goto etst cases that all appear to function well.  (this was an issue from the previous macro approach)

-Test Cases Needed
+Test Cases Needed:

 - A program that use zero overhead loops.

 ## Building the Validator.